microsoft/live-share/docs/getting-started.md

     <td>
         <strong>Visual Studio Code Insiders</strong><br />
         1. Install <a href="https://code.visualstudio.com/insiders/">Visual Studio Code Insiders</a> for Windows (7, 8.1, or 10) or macOS <b>(Sierra and up only).</b><br />
-        &nbsp;&nbsp;&nbsp;&nbsp;macOS users should also be sure to place VS Code in the Applications folder.<br />
         2. Download the Visual Studio Live Share extension for Visual Studio Code.<br />
         3. Start VS Code Insiders, press F1, select "Extensions: Install from VSIX...", select the extension. <br />
         4. Wait for the install to complete and reload.<br />